mubashar-mizA/javaScript-practice-/README.md

 # My JavaScript Practice Repository
 # Mubashar Siddique

 This is my **JavaScript practice repo**, where I explore and reinforce various JavaScript concepts.
-It's my go-to space for hands-on coding practice, trying out new ideas, and deepening my understanding of different topics.
+It's my go-to space for hands-on coding practice, trying out new ideas, and my understanding of different topics.

 ## Purpose